lainabilisoli/BarAssist-QA/docs/Test_Plan.md

 ## 3. Test Types

-- Functional Testing
+### Functional Testing
+Verify that application features behave according to the documented requirements.

-- Regression Testing
+### Regression Testing
+Verify that previously working functionality continues to operate after changes or bug fixes.

-- Exploratory Testing
+### Exploratory Testing
+Explore the application without predefined test cases to identify unexpected defects.

-- Usability Testing
+### Usability Testing
+Evaluate whether the application is intuitive and easy to use.

-- Compatibility Testing
+### Compatibility Testing
+Verify the application functions correctly across supported iOS devices and versions.

-- Negative Testing
+### Negative Testing
+Verify the application handles invalid inputs and unexpected user actions gracefully.

+### Non-Functional Testing (Planned)
+Evaluate the application's performance, responsiveness, stability, and reliability under realistic operating conditions.
+This testing will be performed as the application approaches production readiness.

 ---